What are cookies?

 For general information about cookies, and how to control and disable them, please visit www.allaboutcookies.org.

-We anonymise your IP address as soon as data is received by the Analytics Collection Network, before any storage or processing takes place.
+We anonymise your IP address as soon as data is received, before any storage or processing takes place.
 The last octet of your IP address is set to zero while still in memory.
 For example; an IP address of 184.108.40.2061 would be changed to 220.127.116.11

-Only after this anonymisation process occurs is the request written to the Analytics Collection Network for processing.
-At no time is your full IP address recorded as all anonymisation happens in memory processing (nearly) instantaneously after the request has been received.
+Only after this anonymity process occurs is the request transmitted to our analytic providers, your full IP address recorded as all anonymity happens in memory processing (nearly) instantaneously after the request has been received.

 By continuing to use our site, you agree to the placement of cookies on your device.
 If you choose not to receive our cookies, we cannot guarantee that your experience will be as fulfilling as it would otherwise be.